cesar-douady/open-lmake/doc/developers.md

 		- a few fails are ok (as of now, `unit_tests/namespaces.dir/tok` fails)
 	- `make GCOV`

-All data are generated in the `gcov` directory:
+All data are generated in the `gcov` dir:
 	- `summary` : a file level summary showing a count of uncovered lines and total lines for each file
-	- `gcov_dir` : the directory that was used to generate coverage reports, it contains raw outputs from `gcov`
+	- `gcov_dir` : the dir that was used to generate coverage reports, it contains raw outputs from `gcov`
 	- a copy of the source tree where files are annotated with execution count on a line by line basis